 2 people favorited this theater

 Architects: Jean-Louis Renoux

 - UGC Gobelins

 - May 27, 2008 — Fight for Grand Ecran Place d'Italie

 Located on the Place d'Italie in the southeast of the city centre, in the Italie shopping centre which was designed by Japanese architect Kenzo Tange.
 The facade of the building is a wall of clear glass.

 Opened on 22nd June 1992, the Gaumont Grand Ecran cinema was designed by architect Jean-Louis Renoux of the Gaumont France circuit.
 Seating was provided for 652 in the main auditorium, which has a huge 24 metres wide screen, the largest screen in Paris.
+It was equipped for 70mm film and THX sound.
 There were two mini-auditoriums seating 100 in each.

 It was closed on 2nd January 2006 with “King Kong” directed by Peter Jackson.
 Plans were proposed to convert the space/possibly demolish for a shopping mall.

 Just login to your account and subscribe to this theater.